mdn/content/files/en-us/web/api/serviceworkerregistration/shownotification/index.md

       - : An ID for a given notification that allows you to find, replace, or remove the notification using a script if necessary.
     - `timestamp` {{optional_inline}}
-      - : A timestamp, given as [Unix time](/en-US/docs/Glossary/Unix_time) in milliseconds, representing the time associated with the notification.
+      - : A timestamp, given as {{glossary("Unix time")}} in milliseconds, representing the time associated with the notification.
 This could be in the past when a notification is used for a message that couldn't immediately be delivered because the device was offline, or in the future for a meeting that is about to start.
-    - `vibrate` {{experimental_inline}}
+    - `vibrate` {{optional_inline}} {{experimental_inline}}
       - : A vibration pattern to run with the display of the notification.
 A vibration pattern can be an array with as few as one member.
 The values are times in milliseconds where the even indices (0, 2, 4, etc.) indicate